AvenirHealth-org/GoalsARMPython/README.md

 If you are only developing the Python code, this is fairly straightforward.

 1. Open the folder in VSCode
-1. Create the virtual environment with hatch, from a terminal in VSCode run `hatch shell`.
-This will create a virtual environment, install dependencies and compile the C++ code.
+1. Create the virtual environment with `uv`, from a terminal in VSCode run `uv sync`.
+This will create a virtual environment `.venv`, install dependencies and compile the C++ code.
 1. Set the Python interpreter Ctrl+Shift+P "Python: Select interpreter" to the version of Python from your virtual env.
-It should be something like `.direnv/bin/python`
+It should be something like `.venv/bin/python` or `.venv\Scripts\python` on Windows.
 1. You should now be able to run and debug the Python tests and code from the IDE.
 Changes to Python code will be picked up automatically, but note that if you want to update any of the C++ you will need to recompile.
-To do so run `hatch run compile` from the terminal.
+To do so run `uv sync --reinstall` from the terminal.
 1. This will pull and install GoalsARM C++ code from GitHub.
-You can change the branch if you want by setting `GOALS_ARM_GIT_TAG` in `pyproject.toml` and recompiling via `hatch run compile`
+You can change the branch if you want by setting `GOALS_ARM_GIT_TAG` in `pyproject.toml` and recompiling via `uv sync --reinstall`

 Note that as this file contains a CMakeLists.txt your IDE might try and interpret this project as a CMake project.
 This will not compile as a raw CMake project, it requires scikit-build-core to compile succesfully.
 If you are using the CMake Tools VSCode extension, you can stop this by adding the following to your `.vscode/settings.json`.